 Activities and Events for Research Students

-There are many regular seminar series held at the Bartlett School of Planning which are open to all research students (see BSP seminar series; the London Planning seminar series; the Omega Centre seminars; and the China Planning Research Group seminars), as well as the Bartlett's Urban Film Society.
+There are many regular seminar series held at the Bartlett School of Planning which are open to all research students (see BSP seminar series; the London Planning seminar series; the Omega Centre seminars; and the China Planning Research Group seminars).

 In addition, there are a number of initiatives instigated by, or run especially for, research students.
 Details of these activities for research students can be found on our website.
 All this contributes to a lively research environment in the Bartlett School of Planning.